operator-playground-io/crunchy-postgres/tutorials/Crunchy-PostgreSQL-Operator-tutorial.md

 );
 ```

-You can verify if your table has been created successfully using \d command, which will be used to list down all the tables in an attached database:
+You can verify if your table has been created successfully using \dt command, which will be used to list down all the tables in an attached database:
 ```execute
 \dt
 ```